-Review: Adare Manor, Ireland's rejuvenated masterpiece - bunkered.co.uk
+REVIEW - Adare Manor, Ireland's rejuvenated masterpiece - bunkered.co.uk

 Re-opened in 2018.

 The fairytale ending that has yet to be written, of course, is the expected reward of the Ryder Cup in 2026.
-Nobody will officially say so but the resort wants the biennial contest and, based on what I’ve seen and heard, there’s an exceptionally good chance it’ll get it (perhaps even as soon as 2022 if Italy – rumoured to be struggling to get Marco Simone Golf Club ready in time – defaults on staging the match that year).
+Nobody will officially say so but the resort wants the biennial contest and, based on what I’ve seen and heard, there’s an exceptionally good chance it’ll get it.

 It would do a fantastic job, too.
 Adare Manor is primed to stage golf tournaments of the highest calibre.
 You could drive the trucks in tomorrow and it would be good to go in double-quick time.

 From the five-star hotel, to the spectacular Tom Fazio-designed golf course, to the surrounding infrastructure and more, it has all of the requisite ingredients that modern golf tournaments demand.

 Much of that is thanks to the deep pockets of its benefactor and owner McManus.
 As affable and unassuming a billionaire as you will ever meet, he has reportedly spent tens of millions of Euros transforming the resort – and not one cent has been wasted.